patrickbucher/sicp/diary.md

+# 2022-08-07 (Su)

+I did exercise 1.12, which was fairly easy.
+Exercise 1.13 was rather hard, but I eventually figured out the proof, which I also wrote down as a nice LaTeX formula.

 # 2022-08-06 (Sa)

 I worked on exercise 1.11, which took me a long time, but I managed to finish it